Skip to content

 75

-MySQL outperforms jQuery in 6 of 7 categories, with a stronger composite score (75 vs 73). jQuery leads in best practices.
+MySQL outperforms jQuery in 6 of 7 categories, with a stronger composite score (75 vs 73). jQuery leads in no categories.

 When to choose jQuery